 A business’ crisis management should begin before a problem arises.
 They need to consider how a potential crisis will affect not only the business’ value but also their employees, customers, suppliers, and the general public.
 Considering that a crisis can actually strike at any time, planning ahead is the surest way to ensure one makes it through.
 Following are some key steps to follow for crisis management:

-- Establish a plan.
-The main things a business needs to do in a crisis is protect anyone who can be harmed by the crisis, keep the right audiences informed about the facts and ensure appropriate measures are taken to ensure the organization’s survival.
+The main things a business needs to do in a crisis is protecting anyone who can be harmed by the crisis, keep the right audiences informed about the facts and ensure appropriate measures are taken to ensure the organization’s survival.
 A crisis plan should, therefore, list out the specific actions to be taken in the event of a crisis.

 It only takes one poorly-managed crisis to destroy the hard work that has gone into establishing a business.
 An unfortunate fact is that the underlying cause of the crisis can be entirely fictitious and without proof, and yet the damage is just as bad as if it were based in fact.
 Fortunately, just as one poorly-managed crisis can be devastating, one well-managed crisis can prove the strength and durability of a business, attracting positive attention even as the business works through a difficult situation.
 The key difference between these two situations is advance preparation, as it is essentially impossible to think clearly when one is in the midst of a crisis, and any delaying in responding and resolving the crisis can worsen the situation.